Searching a dataset is easy.

 webserver1 in the host field.
 The value must be enclosed in double quotation marks.

-Likewise, numbers that are interpreted as string values must also be enclosed in double quotation marks.
+Likewise, numbers that contain other characters are interpreted as string values and must also be enclosed in double quotation marks.
+This includes things like IP addresses and phone numbers.
 For example:

 Field names that contain characters other than a-z, A-Z, 0-9, or the underscore ( _ ) character must be enclosed in single quotation marks.
 For example, the field in this search contains a dash ( - ) and must be in single quotations marks: